National information and online forms concerning Regulation No. 4/2009

 Denmark confirmed its intention to implement the content of the Implementing Act of 10 November 2011 establishing Annexes X and XI to Council Regulation (EC) No 4/2009 on jurisdiction, applicable law, recognition and enforcement of decisions and cooperation in matters relating to maintenance obligations.
 (DK notification.
 OJ L195, 18.
 7. 2013, p.1)

-Denmark and the United Kingdom are not bound by the 2007 Hague Protocol.
+Denmark is not bound by the 2007 Hague Protocol.

 The European e-Justice Portal provides you with information concerning the application of the Regulation and a user-friendly tool for filling in the forms.

 In order to facilitate the practical implementation of the Maintenance Regulation, and the effective exercise of citizens’ rights throughout the EU, the European Judicial Network in civil and commercial matters developed a non-compulsory standard form on the statement of maintenance arrears.
 This non-compulsory form aims at facilitating the recovery of maintenance arrears and is available in 23 languages.
 The form comes with a practical guide on completing it attached.
 The form is available in the following formats: PDF (1093 KB) , editable PDF (1271 KB) and XLS (244 KB) .

 Please select the relevant country's flag to obtain detailed national information.

 The search tool below will help you to identify court(s)/authority(ies) competent for a specific European legal instrument.
 Please note that although every effort has been made to ascertain the accuracy of the results, there may be some exceptional cases concerning the determination of competence that are not necessarily covered.